dpranke/pyn/README.md

 * various debug modes (-d stats, explain, keeprsp)
 * various tools (-t browse, commands, deps, graph, query, targets, compdb, recompact)
-  * also -t clean for targets
+  * also '-t clean targets' to only clean specific targets
 * a database (like .ninja_log) for faster startup
 * hash-based build tracking in addition to mtime-based tracking?
 * more tests
-  * test comments